Statistical inference for highly correlated stationary point processes and noisy bivariate Neyman-Scott processes: Introduction

 As expected, our experiments in Section \ref{sec_realdata} suggest that NBNSP-G represents the correlation between the order timestamp series of two stocks better than the Hawkes process with exponential kernels.
 However, the use of gamma kernels that possibly diverge at the origin results in the divergence of the cross-correlation function, that is, the two point processes are highly correlated.
-Then, our model breaks the boundedness assumption of the moment density function for the asymptotic properties of the estimator, as commonly assumed in the literature (e.g. \cite{Guan2006}, \cite{Palm2013}).
+Then, our model breaks the boundedness assumption of the moment density function for the asymptotic properties of the estimator, as commonly assumed in the literature (e.g.~\cite{Guan2006,Palm2013}).
 Thus, we relax the boundedness assumptions of the moment density function and prove consistency and asymptotic normality for general bivariate point process models, and then we verify that our model indeed satisfies these relaxed assumptions.
 In other words, we come to be able to treat highly correlated point process modes such as NBNSP-G. Moreover, we conduct numerical simulations and show that our parameter estimation method works well under various settings.

 This paper is organized as follows.
 In Section \ref{sec_preliminaries}, we summarize the basic concepts of point processes and tools necessary for the asymptotic theory.
 In Section \ref{sec_general_theory}, we construct the estimator for the parameters of the model.
 In Section \ref{sec_general_theory2}, we provide the asymptotic theory for general bivariate point process models.
 In Section \ref{sec_NS_model}, we define the noisy BNSP model and demonstrate that, under appropriate assumptions, the general theory in Section \ref{sec_general_theory2} can be applied.
 In Section \ref{sec_specific_models}, we introduce specific models including NBNSP-G and show that the asymptotic theory from Section \ref{sec_NS_model} can be applied.
 In Section \ref{sec_simulation}, we perform numerical simulations under various settings.
 In Section \ref{sec_realdata}, we conduct experiments using real high-frequency financial data.
+In Section~\ref{sec_extension}, we discuss alternative estimation procedures and possible extensions of the model to nonstationary and multivariate settings.
+Section~\ref{sec_proof} contains the proofs of the theoretical results.